-- Mr and Mrs M bought a property that benefitted from a new home policy, insured by Amtrust.
-In 2023, they got in touch with Amtrust about a problem within the roof area and provided a report from a roofer, N. - In summary, N said there was a lack of ventilation and airflow in the roof area.
+- Mrs B bought a property that benefitted from a new home policy, insured by Amtrust.
+In 2023, she got in touch with Amtrust about a problem within the roof area and provided a report from a roofer, N. - In summary, N said there was a lack of ventilation and airflow in the roof area.
 This was causing condensation and resulting in mould growth.
 No other damage was reported. - Amtrust appointed a loss adjuster, who arranged for a roofing consultant, M, to inspect and report.
-M reached a similar conclusion to N. - Amtrust declined the claim by relying on a policy term which said, in summary, that it doesn't cover damage arising from mould or similar. - Mr and Mrs M thought this was unfair and complained.
+M reached a similar conclusion to N. - Amtrust declined the claim by relying on a policy term which said, in summary, that it doesn't cover damage arising from mould or similar. - Mrs B thought this was unfair and complained.
 Amtrust responded in January 2024.
 It said the claim would be re-opened and the next steps taken.
 It offered £250 compensation for the way it had been handled. - Amtrust surveyed the property again and reverted to its position that the claim was declined because of the mould policy term. - Our investigator thought Amtrust had fairly declined the claim.
 She didn't think Amtrust had handled the claim fairly but the £250 compensation it had offered was reasonable in the circumstances.
-She also explained this Service doesn't have the power to consider complaint handling. - Mr and Mrs M disagreed and asked for an Ombudsman to consider their complaint, so it's been passed to me.
+She also explained this Service doesn't have the power to consider complaint handling. - Mrs B disagreed and asked for an Ombudsman to consider her complaint, so it's been passed to me.